Borderline Personality Disorder Treatments

 - Extreme suspiciousness or feelings of being “disconnected”

-Treating BPD: Borderline personality disorder treatment including cognitive behavioral therapy and more
+Borderline personality disorder treatment

 Although medication may not cure borderline personality, some medications may be useful in relieving symptoms associated with it.
 Each individual may respond to medication differently.
 Therefore, patients are encouraged to follow directions for medications, keep follow-up appointments, and report any changes in mood or behavior or any unpleasant side effects to their medical provider.
-Individuals with borderline personality disorder should also avoid starting or stopping medication without the guidance of a medical professional.
+Individuals with BPD should also avoid starting or stopping medication without the guidance of a medical professional.

-Common borderline personality disorder treatment options
+Therapy and psychotherapy: Common treatment options

-The most common treatment for borderline personality disorder is generally psychotherapy, often referred to as talk therapy.
+The most common treatment for BPD is generally psychotherapy, often referred to as talk therapy.
 Psychotherapy may help individuals cope with mental health challenges, reduce self-destructive behaviors, and treat specific symptoms, such as intense emotions and an unstable self-image.
 It usually focuses on managing or controlling psychological symptoms so that the affected person can function more effectively.
 Mental health professionals may recommend individual and group therapy sessions.

 What is DBT?